onflow/sc-eng-gaming/README.md

 1. determines the winner
 2. alters the `BasicWinLoss` metadata of the `NFT` in `winLossRecords` based on the outcome
-3. returns the escrowed `NFT`s to the respective `Receiver`s

 Also know that a `Match` can be played in single-player mode.
 In this case, a player escrows their NFT and submits their move as usual.
 Once they submit their move, they must then call the `submitAutomatedPlayerMove()` contract method which generates & submits a move as the second automated player.
-After the moves have been submitted, `resolveMatch()` is then called to determine the outcome & return the escrowed NFTs, but must be called in a separate transaction than move submission.
+After the moves have been submitted, `resolveMatch()` is then called to determine the outcome, but must be called in a separate transaction than move submission.
 This is enforced by block height difference between move submissions - not an ideal solution.
 We enforce separate transaction because the automated player's move is generated using `unsafeRandom()` which can be gamed.
 For example, I could submit my move as rock and set a post condition that that the outcome from the generated move results in a win, allowing me to game the system.
 An oracle or a safer randomness API implemented into Flow and Cadence can and will at some point solve this problem, removing the need for these workarounds.
 Until then, we compartmentalized the `Match` into these commit-resolve stages.

 >Note that a `Match` can only be utilized once.